dgraph-io/dgraph/wiki/content/deploy/index.md

  `dgraph_posting_reads_total`     | Unused.
  `dgraph_posting_writes_total`    | Total number of posting list writes to disk.
  `dgraph_read_bytes_total`        | Total bytes read from Dgraph.
- `dgraph_server_health_status`    | Only applicable to Dgraph Server.
+ `dgraph_server_health_status`    | Only applicable to Dgraph Alpha.
 Value is 1 when the server is ready to accept requests; otherwise 0.

 Go's built-in metrics may also be useful to measure: